tristan957/tristan.partin.io/content/blog/october-2020-update/index.md

 ---
 title: "October 2020 Update"
 date: 2020-10-28T23:10:55-05:00
-draft: true
-categories:
+tags:
-  - update
+  - me
-tag:
+series:
-  - life
+  - monthly-update
-_build:
-  list: never
 ---

 It has definitely been a while since the last time I blogged...